Which terminals have a terminal desk?

 Shipments for export (Customs regulations for export) are reported to Customs by the terminal upon arrival at the terminal.
 Based on a risk analysis, Customs may decide to subject a shipment to an inspection.

-If a container is subjected to an inspection, a red stop sign will appear in the ‘Inspection/Release Notification’ field.
+If an an equipment container is subjected to an inspection, a red stop sign will appear in the ‘Inspection/Release Notification’ field.
 If Customs mandates an inspection, this is usually communicated within 5 minutes after the 'arrival at exit' (in exceptional cases, this can also take place at a later time).
 During an inspection, the export shipment is blocked at the terminal until Customs has performed the inspection and sends a message of release.

 The shipping line is responsible for submitting the shipment to Customs for inspection.
 They will also be informed by us of the inspection notification.